caddyserver/website/src/docs/markdown/caddyfile/options.md

 - **enforce_origin** enables enforcement of the Origin header.
 (This is different from enforcing origins generally, which is always done.)

+##### `log`
+Customizes the named logger.
+The name can be passed to indicate a specific logger to customize the behavior for.
+If no name is specified, the behavior of the default logger is modified.
+This option can be specified multiple times to configure different loggers.
+You can read more about the default logger and other logging behaviors in the [logging documentation](/docs/logging/).

+- **output** configures where to write the logs.
+See the [log directive](/docs/caddyfile/directives/log#output-modules) documentation for more information, which has the same structure.
+- **format** describes how to encode, or format, the logs.
+See the [log directive](/docs/caddyfile/directives/log#format-modules) documentation for more information, which has the same structure.
+- **level** is the minimum entry level to log.
+Default: `INFO`
+- **include** identifies the loggers that are included in this log configuration.
+See the [JSON documentation](/docs/json/logging/logs/include/) for more information.
+- **exclude** identifies the loggers that are excluded from this log configuration.
+See the [JSON documentation](/docs/json/logging/logs/exclude/) for more information.

 ## TLS Options